Pi.dev: A Minimal Terminal Coding Harness

 Pi emphasizes control over what enters the context window:

-~/.pi/agent/, parent directories, and the working directory. - SYSTEM.md — replace or augment the default system prompt per project.
+~/.pi/agent/, parent directories, and the working directory (context files). - SYSTEM.md / APPEND_SYSTEM.md — replace the default system prompt, or append to it, via

 - Skills — capability bundles (instructions + tools) loaded on demand for progressive disclosure.